- Cooking Aids

 Twin Tub: Less than £100, but weighs in at about 22kgs.
 It has more than paid for itself and lives in the garage next to the external shower … in the last ‘van it lived in the shower (showering therefore became a major removals event).
 Weight is an issue in the current ‘van, but we still have this on board.
 The trick is to try to keep on top of the laundry, as a massive load can eat into the day.
 It will run happily off the sine wave inverter on a moderately sunny day.
 Just need a good supply of water.
 I use soap nuts (eBay to buy and google to see what they are), as they need much less rinsing and they are organic so I don’t feel guilty releasing the waste water onto the ground.
 When wilding, we stick the twin tub in the door of the van and James empties washing up bowls as they fill.

 Karcher Window Vac: Brilliant for clearing condensation off the windscreen and water from the shower.
 An extra weight of course and needs re-charging (fine on the sine wave inverter), but useful, if you have the space.

-Expanding Trellis: For dogs … stops ‘is nibs escaping out the hab door and doesn’t weigh much.
-He’s already trashed the hab, door fly screen and taught Corrie to push through too!
+Expanding Trellis: For dogs … stops CO2 escaping out the hab door and doesn’t weigh much.
+Oscar trashed the hab, door fly screen and taught Corrie to push through too!